 Bad managers don’t get to know their people.
 They assume that people don’t want to get to know their manager, and thus keeping their distance is the most effective policy.
 They don’t want to be seen as playing favorites, or legal issues could arise.

 Contrary to this thinking, relationships matter a lot to employees.
-You don’t have to be drinking buddies, but a boss should get to know her people, their strengths, interests, motivations, etc. Fifty-one studies show that having close relationships at work is better than salary and perks.
+You don’t have to be drinking buddies, but a boss should get to know her people, their strengths, interests, motivations, etc. There is ample research on the importance of fostering workplace relationships for employee retention, engagement, and burnout reduction.

 5. Underestimating Rapport